synapse-garden/blog/content/update/phoenix.md

 suitable for others to build their own frontends to their own custom Mindfork deploys.

+We think Web Components will help us provide exactly what people will need to build great Dash sites with minimal difficulty.

 ## Phoenix

 [Phoenix Engine](https://github.com/synapse-garden/phoenix) is currently a